 Church Choir Picnic – 1885 just in front of the Hawthorne Mill Emily Street-Carleton Place and Beckwith Heritage Museum

 I realized I had the early history of the Hawthorne Mill all over the place in my files– so decided to document it here for once and for all.
+Please note that Hawthorne should be spelled without an e as Mr Code who built it spelled it that way

 The larger industrial plants opened in Carleton Place in the 1870s were the McArthur and Hawthorne Woollen Mills and the Gillies Machine Works.